winitzki/scall/tutorial/programming_dhall.md

 To make the usage of hylomorphisms simpler, let us modify `hylo_Nat` so that the maximum recursion depth is applied automatically.
 We will not compute the recursion depth separately.
-Instead, we will accumulate two depth-limited hylomorphisms: one for detecting the recursion depth and another for computing the actual result value.
+Instead, we will accumulate two depth-bounded hylomorphisms: one for detecting the recursion depth and another for computing the actual result value.
 We will stop changing the accumulated value when the maximum recursion depth is reached.
 The resulting function is `hylo_N`:
 ```dhall